BenedictHempel/AI_VoiceTranscription_Autosummary_OpenSource/README.md

 #### **Default LLM Model for Summarization**
 - **L3.2-Rogue-Creative-Instruct-7B-GGUF** (Recommended for Mac M1 16GB)
 Fine-tuned version of LLama3.2 3B at Quant 4, expanded to 67 layers using the Brainstorm 40x method.
 It outperforms the standard Llama 3.2 7B in conversational coherence and instruction adherence.
-This model is optimized for creative writing and structured text summarization.
+This model is optimized for creative writing and structured text summarization** → used when no specific LLM repo is provided**.
     - max context window of 131,072
     - min input length of 1 token
     - different Quant choices available
-**default model used when no specific LLM is provided**.

 ---